Jyotie/ecomdocs/source/api.rst

 * Codes in the 2xx range indicate success.
 * Codes in the 4xx range indicate an error that failed given the information provided
 * codes in the 5xx range indicate an server error.
 * APIs which are valid but not complete will have error message indicating the error.

+.. include:: ./eventloggingapi.inc